defeo/class-cost/technical-annex.md

 2. Develop the field of isogeny-based cryptography both by improving the understanding of the existing protocols and by developing new protocols.

-3. Create an open source database of isogeny formulas.
-Such a database is an invaluable resource for researchers to keep track of, build upon, and expand the latest developments in the fast-moving area of efficient algorithms.
-This database will be a natural complement to and can be included in the already widely-used Explicit Formulas Database (https://hyperelliptic.org/EFD/). **TODO check with Tanja**.

-4. Write the first textbook on isogeny-based cryptography: covering the basic topics needed for a newcomer to start doing research in the area.
+3. Facilitating access to foundational knowledge in isogeny-based cryptography including mathematical background, algorithms, and protocol design.

-5. Input to international standards on post-quantum cryptography such as (but not limited to) the ongoing completition for post-qunatum cryptography standards being led by NIST.
+4. Input to international standards on post-quantum cryptography such as (but not limited to) the ongoing completition for post-qunatum cryptography standards being led by NIST.

-6. Disseminate the work achieved through COST collaboartions by presenting at high-profile international cryptography conferences such as Eurocrypt and ANTS.
+5. Disseminate the work achieved through COST collaboartions by presenting at high-profile international cryptography conferences such as Eurocrypt and ANTS.